dariopellegrini/Spike/README.md

         })
 ```

+Here response object contains status code, an enum value describing status code, headers in map, result in String and a computed result (see later).
+Then error contains the same values plus a VolleyError object.

+The request is a Volley request and can be canceled as you wish.

 There are different constructors for providers:
 1. Context constructor: init a volley queue using the passed context.
 By this each provider has its queue.
 ``` kotlin